OfficeDev/PHP-App-for-SharePoint/README.md

 ### SharePoint.php
 This is a PHP class that inherits from the **AbstractProvider** class.
 The AbstractProvider class exposes a function to get a token that you can use to issue authorized requests.

 The class initializes the values required to get the access token.
-The constructir requires the client id, client secret, SharePoint site URL, and a context token as parameters.
+The constructor requires the client id, client secret, SharePoint site URL, and a context token as parameters.
 The constructor extracts and formats the following values from the context token:

 - Refresh token
 - Token service URI